 Here are core architecture principles for this cloud environment – the five things you need to know to avoid surprises when running your applications on cloud.gov.

 Don’t depend on local file system storage.
 When your application restarts (for example, if you restart it, or if the platform automatically restarts it for you), files on the local filesystem will disappear.
 Instead, use a storage service.

 The platform may restart your application

 cloud.gov will automatically restart your application instances occasionally.
 For example, instances will be restarted if they exceed memory limits, and they may be restarted when the cloud.gov platform is updated.

 Proper logging might require special libraries/configuration for your app.

 Set environment variables

 Ignore unnecessary files when pushing

-cf push will deploy the working state of whatever files you have in that directory.
-In most cases, you will want to exclude files ignored by Git.
-From within your project directory, run
+cf push will deploy the working state of all the files you have in that directory.
+You should exclude files that your application doesn’t need, to prevent those files from slowing down your